Efficient Beam Selection for ISAC in Cell-Free Massive MIMO via Digital Twin-Assisted Deep Reinforcement Learning

 The pre-collected dataset used for training DT is obtained through initial agent-environment interactions by 200 episodes.
-During DT training, the Adam optimizer is used to optimize the gradient of cGAN, with a learning rate of $2\times 10^{-4}$, a batchsize of $64$, and parameters $(\beta_1,\beta_2)=(0.5,0.999)$.
-The number of iterations and epochs for updating the discriminator and generator are set to $\hat{E}=1$ and $\bar{E}=100$, respectively.
+The parameters for MDP modeling are listed as follows: $\tau_\mu=5, b_0=5, b_1=1, b_2=b_3=5, \rho=0.99$.
+Other parameters for DT and DRL training are summarized in Tabel~\ref{table:Parameters for DT and DRL training.}, where $|\Omega|$ denotes the capacity ceiling of the replay buffer.